GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/10.591-600/09.Father,-We-Come-to-Thee/docs.md

 And on a brighter shore
 We dwell with Thee.

-Refrain:
-Father, we come to Thee,
-Turn not away;
-Helpless we come to Thee,
-Hear while we pray.

 ```

 - |   -  |
 -------------|------------|
 Title | Father, We Come to Thee |
 Key | F Major |
-Titles | Father, we come to Thee |
+Titles | Father, we come to Thee,  |
 First Line | Father, we come to Thee |
 Author | F. E. Belden
 Year | 1941